cloudy-dasi/CSS_prac/README.md

 ----

-<i>You can visit site by <b>clicking the title</b> and <b>change the REQUEST</b> through the "http:" to visit the css file.
+<i>You can visit site by <b>clicking the title</b> and <b>change the REQUEST</b> through the "http:" to visit the css file and js file.
 For example: https://ruddy-trail-mandarin.glitch.me/frame.html can be changed into https://ruddy-trail-mandarin.glitch.me/sunmove.css</i>

 ----